iamudyavar/iamudyavar/README.md

 # Hi there 👋, I'm Aditya!

 Welcome to my GitHub profile!
 I'm passionate about harnessing the power of **machine learning** and **full-stack development** to build innovative and impactful solutions.
-Below, you'll find a selection of projects showcasing my work across these domains.

 ### 🔍 **Machine Learning Projects**
-Explore my work in data-driven insights and AI models:

 - [**S&P 500 Price Prediction Using a Recurrent Neural Network**](https://github.com/iamudyavar/stock-prediction-recurrent-neural-network)
   A project leveraging Recurrent Neural Networks (RNN) to predict stock prices of the S&P 500 index.